MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 A virtual machine scale set allows you to deploy and manage a set of identical, auto-scaling virtual machines.

 ### Command line approach using Azure CLI

+> [!TIP]
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download the full Bash [8-create-vmss.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/8-create-vmss.sh) or Windows Batch [8-create-vmss.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/8-create-vmss.bat) scripts to save you time.

 #### Initialize variables